citp/privacy-policy-historical/d/di/dis/discover.com.md

-> *The following text is extracted and transformed from the discover.com privacy policy that was archived on 2012-05-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120503221912id_/https%3A//www.discover.com/credit-cards/help-center/account/privacy-policies/index.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the discover.com privacy policy that was archived on 2012-10-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121005115403id_/https%3A//www.discover.com/credit-cards/help-center/account/privacy-policies/index.html) for the most accurate reproduction.*

-# Privacy Policies - Providing You With Peace of Mind :: Discover Financial Services
+# Discover Card Privacy Policy | Discover Card

 Rev. 8/11